- Our History

 I am selling pigeons, not paper, but almost all of those listed below have extensive pedigrees.
 I will provide whatever pedigree information I have on each bird listed.
 Feel free to email me and request an electronic copy of the pedigree of any bird listed here.

 PLEASE NOTE: The USPS has recently hit us with a significant increase in postal rates, in some cases almost double what they had been.
-Therefore, if birds are to be shipped to you (shipping to destinations in the USA only), the shipping charge will be as follows: $70 for one or two birds, $120 for 3 birds, and $150 for 4 birds to cover the cost of postage and a special USPS-approved shipping box.
+Therefore, if birds are to be shipped to you (shipping to destinations in the USA only), the shipping charge will be as follows: $75 for one or two birds, $120 for 3 birds, and $150 for 4 birds to cover the cost of postage and a special USPS-approved shipping box.
+Where possible I will try to get specific postage charges for your postal zone and the weight of the shipment.
+The cost of the box is then added to the actual postage.
 (4 or more birds means multiple boxes.
 Multiple boxes are often cheaper than using one of the larger boxes that are available.
 This is because the post office charges are based on size as well as weight.
 They charge significantly more for any box that is more than 1 cubic foot, regardless of weight.)

 Payment can be made via money order or bank check (I do not accept personal checks).
 You can use Visa or Mastercard by clicking on the Paypal logo below if you prefer.
 Paypal "friends and family" is the preferred method of payment.